What are reporting tools?

 Almost all Business Intelligence tools contain a reporting tool but most reporting tools are not very smart.
 That is because they have very less functionality for analyzing data: OLAP or Data Discovery, and they are often not able to process very large volumes of data.
 Our suggestion is that if you think you need a reporting tool look further and consider a Business Intelligence tool.

 How can you select the right tool for your organization easily?

-Step 1: Determine your most important selection criteria – both user and IT requirements.
+Step 1: Determine the most important selection criteria, both user and IT requirements.

 Step 2: Contact all the vendors with your criteria and ask them for the answers (RFI).

 Step 3: Make sure the answers from the vendors are validated before analyzing them.

 Step 4: Analyze all the answers, rank them and create a short list (maximum of 3).

 Step 5: Negotiate with the vendor and choose the tool that suits your needs best.